isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 permalink: /vol-17/issue-3/oct-dec-2021/changi-airport-rsrc
 third_nav_title: How Changi Airport Came To Be
 ---
-#### The Changi Airport was the largest public project in Singapore when it was completed in 1981, costing S$1.5 billion.
+#### Built at a cost of $1.5 billion, Changi Airport was the largest public project in Singapore when it was completed in 1981.
 Learn more about Changi Airport through photos.

-Newspaper reports of that time were replete with figures of the costs of construction and communications equipment, dimensions of the complex and airspace, and lengths of the runways and the underground bus terminal.
-Before the airport became operational on 1 July 1981, it was opened to the public to great reception.
-Tours were sold out, and by mid-June the airport had received more than 250,000 visitors, about a tenth of Singapore’s population.
-Clearly Changi Airport has captured public imagination.[^1]
+Before the airport became operational on 1 July that year, it was opened to an eager public.
+Tours were sold out, and by mid-June, the airport had received more than 250,000 visitors, about a tenth of Singapore’s population.
+Clearly Changi Airport had captured public imagination.[^1]

 #### **Prime Minister Lee Kuan Yew's Role**
 ![Alt text for image on Isomer site]
 <div style="background-color: white;">Prime Minister Lee Kuan Yew visited the uncompleted Changi Airport and was briefed on its progress on 4 November 1979. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</i>.</div>

 Prime Minister Lee Kuan Yew was instrumental in the making of Changi Airport.
-In 1975, he decided to build a new airport at Changi on a site five times larger than the Paya Lebar Airport, going against consultants’ initial recommendation.
+In 1975, he decided to build a new airport at Changi on a site five times larger than the Paya Lebar Airport, going against the recommendations of consultants.
 The cost of relocation to Changi excluded the sunk cost of $800 million invested in the Paya Lebar airport.[^2]

-Lee was also involved in the building of Changi Airport.
-To see where the extension of the first runway would be, he got on a military passenger transport plane to look at the entire construction site.[^3]
+Lee took a great interest in the building of Changi Airport.
+To see where the extension of the first runway would be, he got on a military passenger transport plane to get a birds-eye view of the entire construction site.[^3]

 #### **Communications Equipment**